ansys/pyfluent/doc/source/user_guide/tui_commands.rst

     /define/boundary-conditions/set/velocity-inlet velocity-inlet-5 () temperature no 293.15 quit

-Interactive TUI usage then is a reliable approach for constructing full TUI calls, including full sequences of arguments.
-With the full TUI call in hand, the next step is to transform it to a Python call:
+You can see how using the interactive TUI provides a reliable approach for constructing TUI calls, including full sequences of arguments.
+With the full TUI call in hand, you can transform it to a Python call:

 .. code:: python